 A vigilante homeless man pulls into a new city and finds himself trapped in urban chaos, a city where crime rules and where the city's crime boss reigns.
 Seeing an urban landscape filled with armed robbers, corrupt cops, abused prostitutes and even a pedophile Santa, the Hobo goes about bringing justice to the city the best way he knows how - with a 20-gauge shotgun.
 Mayhem ensues when he tries to make things better for the future generation.
 Street justice will indeed prevail.
 Written by

-When the Hobo is at the apartment getting beaten up, he gets stomped on the back with skate blades this cuts his clothes and back up.
-The following scenes he is wearing the same clothes but the shirt is no longer cut nor are there any injuries to his back.
+When the Hobo is at the apartment getting beaten up, he gets his back stomped on with skate blades that cut his clothes and back up.
+In the following scenes, he is wearing the same clothes but the shirt is no longer cut, nor are there any injuries to his back.
 See more »

 Was this review helpful to you?